 To fix this, I started to imagine trust networks (built on top of decentralised platforms like IPFS or NDN) where sources of information, whether institutions or individuals, are classed based on:

 Maybe this isn’t just a technical problem?

 In addition to computery improvements, I think there might be some possible innovation from a philosophical and psychological standpoint.
-Looking at the newest UK election, people seem to be getting better at resisting bullshit?
+Looking at the newest UK election, people seem to be getting better at resisting bullshit.
+But how can this process be accelerated?
 Joe Edelman Joe is actually distilling the writings of choice philosophers, such as Prof. Chang. thinks to get better at resisting bullshit, we need to change how we relate to each-other by gaining a new view on human nature/purpose.
-The latter is where I’m currently investing my energy I’m currently organising workshops in the Waterloo area exploring these ideas.
+The latter is where I’m currently investing my energy I’m currently organising workshops in the Hamilton area exploring these ideas.
 Email me if you’d like to join on a workshop or if you want to help. .

 To summarize, if you want human stories bringing urgent issues to the surface, you need to read “Twitter and Tear Gas”.
 Lack of money is no excuse, given the book is licensed under Creative Commons, thus is free to download Of course, buying the book supports the author better. .
-Additionally, if you know of any tentative solutions to the problems, aside from the aforementioned Value-Based Design Philosophy, I would greatly appreciate further references.
+Additionally, if you know of any tentative solutions to the problems, aside from the aforementioned Human Systems Design, I would greatly appreciate further references.